 The amount of support that a child is entitled to is based on the average amount that an intact family will spend on their child, as well as the financial means of both of the parents.
 The court will examine financial documents from each parent to determine the appropriate level of support for each parent.

 Adjustments to The Support Order

 A change in the circumstances of the parents can necessitate an adjustment to the child support order.
 A parent having subsequent children, or paying child support for other children may trigger a modification to the support order.
 Additionally, changes in parenting time can merit an adjustment to the child support order.
 If the parent who pays child support spends more time with the child, it may not make sense to continue paying the same level of support.
 In each situation the parent requesting the change in support must prove his or her change of circumstances in a hearing.

-For specific questions about your own NJ child support issues, contact the Law Offices of Peter Van Aulen today at (201) 845-7400 for a free consultation.
+For specific questions about your own NJ child support issues, contact the Law Offices of Peter Van Aulen today at (201) 845-7400 for a free 30 minute in office consultation.